open/close all folders

 - Mortal Kombat 9 features the "Lady in Purple", a random slave girl in a purple skirt who appears in a story mode cutscene briefly and never comes up again.
 She was raised to this status after a topic sprung up on a fansite message board written by someone who wanted her to be playable because they liked her design.
 To a lesser extent, there's also "Steam", a grey Palette Swap of the Mortal Kombat 3 female ninja model who appears in a lineup of fighters entering the tournament who fans have declared to be the Distaff Counterpart of Smoke, and the "Lady in Green", a mysterious goddess who possesses Jade in her ending.

-- In Katawa Shoujo, a number of the background characters from Hisao's overview of the class have gone one to become very popular, particularly Molly, an Ambiguously Brown girl with dark brown plaits.
+- In Katawa Shoujo, a number of the background characters from Hisao's overview of the class have gone on to become very popular, particularly Molly, an Ambiguously Brown girl with dark brown plaits.
 One of them, Miki, went on to become an actual, if minor, character.

 - Japan-only variant in the Disgaea series.
-The character Pleinair started out as a mascot for the character designer, appearing as a distinctive NPC in the original game and hosting the On The Next chapter sequences in the second game.
+The character Pleinair started out as a mascot for the character designer, appearing as a distinctive NPC in the original game and hosting the On the Next chapter sequences in the second game.
 Somehow she became very popular in Japan; subsequent games and remakes include her as an optional or DLC party member.
 This is acknowledged in Disgaea 4, which explicitly states she has a fan club.
-She's not nearly as popular in America (though she has a reputation of being a Memetic Badass Game Breaker).
+She's not nearly as popular in America (though she has a reputation of being a Memetic Badass Game-Breaker).

 - Running Kid from Persona 4, who runs across the screen right before the Iris In transition out of walking-to-school scenes.